ShinduHub/educrypt/README.md

 # Educrypt

-Educational Java library which implements the Advanced Encryption Standard.
+Cryptographic Java library, which simplifies some common block ciphers for educational usage